seriohub/vui-docs/docs/getting-started/installation/scenarios/overview.md

 | Core Cluster    | Centralized multi-cluster management                     |
 | Agent Only      | Secondary clusters that connect to a central VUI-Core    |

-> 🛠️ You can extend any override file by layering your own `values.yaml` to enable advanced features like LDAP, TLS, or custom ingress settings.
+> 🛠️ You can extend any override file by layering your own `values.yaml` to enable advanced features like security, LDAP, TLS, or custom ingress settings.